-Filed by the Registrant \boxtimes Filed by a Party other than the Registrant \square

-Check the appropriate box:

-- Preliminary Proxy Statement

-- Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- \mathbf{X} Definitive Proxy Statement

-Definitive Additional Materials

-Soliciting Material under §240.14a-12

-Allegro MicroSystems Inc. (Name of Registrant as Specified in its Charter)

-(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-X No fee required.

-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-- Title of each class of securities to which transaction applies: (1) - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction:

-Total fee paid: (5)

-Fee paid previously with preliminary materials.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing:
+Fi led by the Registrant $oxtimes$ Filed by a Party other than the Registrant $oxtimes$ Cl neck the ap opropriate box: Prelim ninary Proxy Statement Confi dential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defini tive Proxy Statement Defini tive Additional Materials Solicit ring Material under §240.14a-12 Allegro MicroSystems Inc. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Paym ent of Fili ng Fee (Check the appropriate box): X No fee e required. omputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee pa id previously with preliminary materials. box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously. fy the previous filing by registration statement number, or the Form or Schedule and the date of its filing: (1) Amount previously paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

-(1)Amount previously paid:

-(2)Form, Schedule or Registration Statement No.:

-(3) Filing Party:

-Date Filed: (4)

-Sensing and power semiconductors for a safer, more sustainable future
+EXPLANATORY NOTE

+This definitive proxy statement on Schedule 14A is being filed solely to update an earlier filing of the proxy statement made on July 1, 2021, which was inadvertently designated as a DEFA14A instead of a DEF 14A.
+Except to correct this designation, no changes have been made to the proxy statement previously filed on July 1, 2021, and this filing does not amend, update or change any items or disclosures.